Code-Institute-Submissions/sacarr98-project_2/TESTING.md

 ### W3C Validator

-[W3C](https://validator.w3.org/) was used to validate the HTML on all pages of the website.
+[W3C](https://validator.w3.org/) was used to validate the HTML of the website.
 It was also used to validate the CSS.

 * [index.html](testing/w3/w3-index.png) - Passed, no errors or warnings to show.

-* [mind.html](testing/w3/w3-game.png) - Passed, no errors or warnings to show.
-* [body.html](testing/w3/w3-highscores.png) - Passed, no errors or warnings to show.
-* [soul.html](testing/w3/w3-404.png) - Passed, no errors or warnings to show.
-* [subscribe].html](testing/w3/w3-500.png) - Passed, no errors or warnings to show.
+* [style.css](testing/w3/w3-css.png) - Passed, no errors or warnings to show.
 * [style.css](testing/w3/w3-css.png) - Passed, no errors or warnings to show.

 ### Lighthouse